Artificial intelligence to advance Earth observation: : A review of models, recent trends, and pathways forward: Machine learning and computer vision for Earth observation

-Once one includes AI in the system design, the question naturally arises why it should be limited to low-level processing and perception.
-We speculate that in the long run computer vision will only be a component of much larger AI systems that go all the way to spatial and high-level reasoning and direct decision support.
-One might even argue that turning EO data into maps and stopping there is an arbitrary and unnatural cut, as there is no clear boundary between perception and reasoning.
-Some machine learning researchers claim~\cite{chollet2019} that, at the technical level, one may have to integrate statistical AI with relational, symbolic AI (see Section~\ref{sec:kbai_eo}) as reasoning gains more importance.
+Once AI is included in the system design, the question arises as to why it should be limited to perception and mapping.
+We speculate that, in the long run, CV will only be a component of much larger AI systems that go all the way to high-level reasoning and decision support.
+Some AI researchers claim~\cite{chollet2019} that to that end one may have to integrate statistical AI with relational, symbolic AI (see Sec.~\ref{sec:kbai_eo}).